anddam/git_history_visualizer/README.md

 ![](images/commit_range.png)

-This is a range of files, using
+This is a range of files:

 ```python
 plot_df_file_range = all_filenames[~all_filenames.index.str.contains('txt$')]